GLOBAL MARKETS-Sell-off abates as Brexit opinion seen shifting

 Overnight, Asia's main stock markets saw modest gains although that was little consolation after a difficult week that saw both weak Chinese data and the Bank of Japan hold off on more stimulus but talk loudly about currency intervention.

-China's CSI 300 index made 0.5 percent and the Shanghai Composite added 0.4 percent.
+China's CSI 300 index advanced 0.5 percent and the Shanghai Composite added 0.4 percent.
 That helped them cut weekly losses to 1.7 percent and 1.5 percent respectively.

-Hong Kong's Hang Seng gained 0.5 percent, but suffered a more than 4-percent loss on the week, emerging markets worldwide were down 2.3 percent for the week while Japan's Nikkei ended it down more than 6 percent despite a 1.1 percent rise on the day.
+Hong Kong's Hang Seng gained 0.5 percent, but suffered a more than 4-percent loss on the week while Japan's Nikkei ended the week down more than 6 percent despite a 1.1 percent rebound on the day.

 "Continued inaction by the BOJ in the face of these (global) risks only reinforces the market's suspicions that the central bank is running out of policy options, feeding back into a stronger yen," HSBC economist Izumi Devalier said in a note.